 In a healthy animal, the kidneys filter waste products that are produced by the body.
 In kidney failure, these waste products are not filtered properly and start to build up in the bloodstream.
 This is when clinical signs of kidney failure are often noticed.
 Learn about the sometimes subtle changes seen with kidney disease to know when a visit to the vet is warranted, how a diagnosis is made, what treatment options are available, and how to manage kidney patient pets.

 03 of 12

 Some of the most common questions and concerns about cats as pets relate to urinary problems.
-What might be seen as "spraying" and ignored, could be urinary tract irritation or infection.
+What might be seen as "spraying" and ignored, could be painful or uncomfortable urinary tract inflammation, bladder stones or infection.

 04 of 12